alistairwgillespie/wmw_deep_playlist_generator/PROPOSAL.md

 - *tempo*: estimated tempo of a track in beats per minute (BPM) (float)
 - *popularity*: popularity of the track represented by a value between 0 and 100, with 100 being the most popular (integer)
-- *genres*: a list of genres used to classify the album the track features in (array of strings)
+- *genres*: a list of genres used to classify the album in which the track features (array of strings)
-- *song position*: position of the track in its respective WMW volume
+- *song position*: position of the track in the respective WMW playlist (integer)

+Figure 1 illustrates the distribution of the above features over the range of track positions for all Wilson Morning Wake Up volumes created.
+As an example, loudness and energy clearly trend upwards for later track positions.

 <p align="center">
   <img src="img/eda_swarm_features.png">